 Through an Instagram post, Bindi posted several images of orphaned fox cubs who were recovering from the fire.
 She stated, “Wildlife Hospital takes in animals from all over Australia.
 Hundreds of grey-headed flying foxes, a species listed as vulnerable, have been flown to Queensland after the rescue center they were recovering in was at risk from fire and evacuated.”

-She noted the family has treated their 90,000th patient at the Wildlife Hospital, who is a platypus rescued from the inferno named “Ollie, the orphaned platypus, is receiving round the clock care until the family can release him back to the white.
+She noted the family was able to treat treated their 90,000th patient at the Wildlife Hospital, who is a platypus rescued from the inferno named “Ollie, the orphaned platypus, is receiving round the clock care until the family can release him back to the white.
 Bindi’s brother, Robert, also posted on Instagram, stating, “With pressures from drought to bushfires, wildlife need our help now more than ever.”

-The raging Australia wildfires have burned over 12.35 million acres of land, which is twice the size of Vermont, and is believed to have killed over 500 million animals since the beginning of Australia’s bushfire season in September.
+The raging Australia wildfires burned over 12.35 million acres of land, which is twice the size of Vermont, and is believed to have killed over 500 million animals since the beginning of Australia’s bushfire season in September.
 According to ecologists at the University of Sydney, the figure only includes mammals and does not include bats, insects, or frogs.
-The true loss of animals “is likely to be much higher than 480 million.”
+The true loss of animals were “likely to be much higher than 480 million.”

 Australia’s minister for the environment, Sussan Ley, stated that up to 30 percent of the koala population in New South Wales’ mid-north coast may have been killed.
 The region is highly known for its koala population.

-As of today, the fires have claimed at least 24 lives and destroyed almost 2,000 homes with temperatures dropped around 30 degrees Fahrenheit, from 104 to 73 degrees in some areas.
-Through a Tweet, The New South Wales Rural Fire Service stated there are still more than 139 fires burning with 69 uncontained.
+Fire experts claimed the fires caused at least 24 lives and destroyed almost 2,000 homes with temperatures dropped around 30 degrees Fahrenheit, from 104 to 73 degrees in some areas.